MilindTrivedi301/Py1xWebAutomation/README.md

 3. git push
 4. git pull ( if You have added somehting on Github.com)

-## To run your Testcase Parallelly
+## To run your Testcase Parallellyy

 pip install pytest-xdist pytest -n auto code/8_JAN_2024/test_Lab14.py -s -v